Top 10 Team Building Problem Solving Activities

 #5.
 Inter-Group Problem Solving Challenge

-This activity helps to improve the creativity as well as problem solving skills of team members.
-Here each team should create a unique problem and challenge the other teams to solve it.
+This is one of the interesting problem solving games you can try with your employees.
+Here each group should create a unique problem and challenge the other groups to solve it.

 Instructions

-• Instruct each team to come up with a self-created, unique problem and write it on paper.
+• Instruct each group to come up with a self-created, unique problem and write it on paper.

-• Now, ask each team to share their problems with the other teams and let them find the solution in a given time.
+• Now, ask each group to share their problems with the other groups and let them find the solution in a given time.

-• Finally, find out the best-performing team by evaluating which team created the most complicated problems and which team solved more problems.
+• Finally, find out the best-performing group by evaluating which group created the most complicated problems and which group solved more problems.

-This activity is to improve the problem solving skills of team members through discussion, negotiation, and collaboration.
+This activity is to improve the problem solving skills of employees through discussion, negotiation, and collaboration.
 In this activity, participants are required to complete a puzzle with the help of others.

 Instructions